Altruism explained including the definition

 Now It’s Your Turn

 What do you think?
 Do you think altruism is necessary to have a peaceful balance in this world?
-Have you done altruistic acts in your life?
+Do you donate money to charity?
+Have you carried out other altruistic actions in your life?
 Do you want to share your experience?
 Do you have anything else to add or any suggestions?

 Share your experience and knowledge in the comments box below.